 Leading and Managing Change

-When you’ve got a particular change goal in mind
+Tools for when you’ve got a particular change goal in mind

 See also our resources on: Adaptive versus Technical Change and Triple Loop Learning in New Thinking Required ; Understanding Change- what happens to us and others when we’re hit with change; Organisational Development - Change Models

-2. Change Occurs when A + B + C > D
+1. Change Occurs when A + B + C > D

-The original “Formula for Change” was described by David Gleicher in the 1960s; then in the 1980s by organisational theorists Richard Beckhard and Reuben T. Harris, and later in the 1990s by Kathie Dannemiller.
+The original “Formula for Change” was described by David Gleicher in the 1960s; then in the 1980s by organisational theorists Richard Beckhard and Reuben Harris, and later in the 1990s by Kathie Dannemiller.

 A. People won’t change unless they are dissatisfied.
 So many change efforts fail because people are actually ok with the way things are.
 Change begins by galvanising people’s discontent with the way things are i.e. “rub raw the wounds of discontent”.